abba/openbanking_test_exercise/README.md

 #### Run tests
-I have added some make tasks to ease the running of the tests and starting stopping of server easier
+I have added some make tasks to ease the running of the tests and starting stopping of server

 to run the tests
 ```